 Day 1: 23 December 2017

 We reached Prashar lake at 3:15 PM.
-The lake lies in a saucer shaped valley and was surrounded by dry as well as snow-capped peaks.
+The lake lies in a saucer-shaped valley and was surrounded by dry as well as snow-capped peaks.
 There is an ancient pagoda-style temple located on the side of the calm lake.

 Then we started arranging for a room for four of us.
-To our surprise we got a free room at the Prashar Rishi Temple itself and we just had to pay Rs.
+To our surprise, we got a free room at the Prashar Rishi Temple itself and we just had to pay Rs.
 20 for a blanket and Rs.
 30 for a mattress for one day.
 We spent time at lake area and went uphill took some pictures of the sunset and view of the lake from the top.

 Day 2: 24 December 2017

 After having the breakfast we left for Tungamata temple trek at about 8:45 AM.
 You should keep yourself hydrated enough to trek the route well in time.
-Please don’t carry huge trekking bags if you are going to prashar and Tungamata.
+Please don’t carry huge trekking bags if you are going to Prashar and Tungamata.
 A 25l to 30l storage bag would suffice.
-As we didn’t knew the exact route instead of two mountains we trekked three and that to more of ascent.
+As we didn’t know the exact route instead of two mountains we trekked three and that to more of ascent.
 The path was dangerous at some places especially during the ascent and it was also not much defined at some places.
 The last one kilometer was very much steep.

 We reached Tungamata top at 12:50 PM.
 The trek was snowy and steep in between.
 The entire trail was riddled and that added to the beauty of this walk.
 The journey was very fruitful.
-When we reached tunga top the Himalayan magic unfolded itself and all of a sudden the towering mountains appeared to be rushing towards us from all the directions.
-The view of majestic mountains surrounding the temple was just jaw dropping.
+When we reached Tunga top the Himalayan magic unfolded itself and all of a sudden the towering mountains appeared to be rushing towards us from all the directions.
+The view of majestic mountains surrounding the temple was just jaw-dropping.

-Indeed what lies beyond Prashar lake is the opulence of the mighty himalayas.
+Indeed what lies beyond Prashar lake is the opulence of the mighty Himalayas.

 The priest offered as free lunch which included fresh mutton.
-We further had some nice time with local people at tunga top tried to play the local musical instruments.
+We further had some nice time with local people at Tunga top tried to play the local musical instruments.
 The people were very kind and helpful.

 We were told by the priest that trekking should be taken from Jwalapur village to Tungamata top and then to Prashar Lake which will save our time to.
-After that we came down and by this time we knew the route.
+After that, we came down and by this time we knew the route.
 The descent was slippery at some point of time due to snow.

 Day 3: 25 December 2017

-We started trekking down to baggi village as we missed the trek to Prashar.
-We started at about 8:00 AM and reached baggi at about 10:15 AM.
+We started trekking down to Baggi village as we missed the trek to Prashar.
+We started at about 8:00 AM and reached Baggi at about 10:15 AM.
 The trek involved walking through beautiful meadows and dense forests.